Marcus Silcock

 Straw Time

 Another working class story.
 Somewhere America.
 Another immigrant story.
 But really, also, a father story.
 More than one father story.
 Identity tags, please.
 Northern Ireland.
 Belfast.
 Shankill.
 Somewhere Utah.
-Homeless.
-There are so many fathers.
-Too many fathers.
-Not enough fathers.
-These pyramids of fathers.
-Read more
+Homeless.… Read more.

 -